“Once upon a time there was a dream, a dream of women

 Thank you for never scoffing at me when I told you how much I yearned to enter the priesthood – even though you were very suspicious of all religion.
 Thank you for clipping articles out of the newspaper about women who had been ordained.

-You resisted seeing yourself as feminist, but you raised up a girl who could unapologetically claim feminism as an identity, an ethos. and a political as well as a spiritual ideal.
+You resisted seeing yourself as feminist, but you raised up a girl who could unapologetically claim feminism as an identity.
 Thank you.

 With Love and Eternal Gratitude,